sigilante/mush/README.md

     This should require the caller to always go back to the main switch for each call in order to preserve load balancing.

+`%mush` is built to delegate, meaning that the original callee ship will serve the result to the caller.
+Redirection is left as an exercise to the reader.

+##  User Story

+Let's suppose that we have a `%mush`-compatible agent `%mirage` which simply provides image data from an endpoint.
+That's all it is, an image host.
+By itself, `%mirage` can simply serve images through peeks until the end of its days.
+However, suppose that `%mirage` does something more interesting and computationally intensive:  it resizes images, which means a dynamic operation has to take place.
+This creates more load on the instance, and in the limit could mean system delays.

+One solution is to use a CDN like `%mush`.
+What `%mush` will do for `%mirage` is maintain a stable of moons running `%mirage` or clients which can themselves do the calculations.
+Any call to `%mirage` will be routed to an appropriate moon, and then either returned directly as if from `%mirage` (delegation) or returned from the instance of `%mirage` on that moon (redirection).

+From the caller side, a call to `%mirage` should look like a regular call to any
+endpoint:

+1. Poke for data to `%mirage` on ~sampel-palnet.
+2. Subscribe for result to `%mirage` at ~sampel-palnet.

+That is, `%mush` should be invisible to the caller.
+The question is what this additional infrastructure looks like for `%mirage`'s developers.

+Ideally, using `%mush` should only require including the `%mush` agent and a single drop-in line, much as `%dbug`.
+The complexity here is that a library cannot know about agent state, but it can punt calls via the `%mush` agent.

+The `%mush` agent will need to be provisioned explicitly, with moons running the delegating agent (e.g. `%mirage`).
+This needs to be done manually at the current time since moons cannot be launched autonomously.

+##  Code

 `%mush` will employ a [sled dog metaphor](https://www.neewadogs.com/blogs/blog/sled-dog-commands).
 The entry